nikitavoloboev/data/macOS/apps/fantastical.md

 I use the app to manage events in my life I sync with Google Calendar.

-I use Fantastical's natural language input together with [many Typinator expansions](https://medium.com/@nikitavoloboev/fantastical-natural-input-text-expansions-3ea8cf7ccac3#.pv5937ncr) to make new events in seconds.
+I use Fantastical's natural language input together with [Typinator expansions](https://medium.com/@nikitavoloboev/fantastical-natural-input-text-expansions-3ea8cf7ccac3#.pv5937ncr) to make new events in seconds.

-I always view my events from `Week` view & have 5 days in view only with 16 hours shown only (7:00 -> 23:00).
-This gives me perspective over current and upcoming events/deadlines.
+I always view my events from `Week` view & have 6 days in view only with 17 hours shown at a time.
+This gives perspective over current and upcoming events/deadlines.

-I use `All day events` as a way to [put a focus on a project for a particular day](https://twitter.com/nikitavoloboev/status/1136715942338224128) based on [my goals](../../focusing/focusing.md).
-With the focus in mind, planning events becomes easier.

 I often switch between `Week` view and `Month`.
-And I have [Meetup](https://www.meetup.com) calendar added to Fantastical too as separate account.

 ![](https://i.imgur.com/Aq5ABNP.png)